Peter A Allard School of Law

 I have been accepted into a clinic / externship / moot.
 How do I enroll in these courses?
 How do I enroll in the mandatory prerequisite or corequisite courses?

-If you have been accepted for a clinic, externship or moot, you do not need to self-register these courses online through the UBC Student Services Centre.
-Student Affairs staff will register the accepted students in these courses and contact them in advance of registration to save seats in any prerequisite or corequisite courses.
-Clinic/externship/moot students should not attempt to self-register in courses for which seats have been saved for them.
+If you have been accepted for a clinic, externship or moot, you do not need to self-register these courses online.
+Student Affairs staff will register the accepted students in these courses and contact them in advance of registration to identify their preferred prerequisite or corequisite courses and sections.
+Clinic/externship/moot students should not attempt to self-register in these courses as Student Affairs staff will register them.

 There are no set times allocated to my clinic / externship / moot in the upper year course listing.
 How do I ensure there will be no conflicts when selecting my other courses?